 AEL&P serves more than 18,000 customers with electricity, 24/7, 365 days-a-year.
 The equipment that makes this happen works between 138,000 volts and 120 volts.
 Equipment wears out and -- when it does -- it lets us know with an outage.
 Some equipment may serve only a single home or business, while other equipment serves the entire city.

 People are only human.
 Mistakes happen.
 The best examples of man-made outages include vehicles running or backing into our equipment, backhoes digging into cables, etc.

 Weather is the big one.
 Heavy snow, ice storms, and high winds take their toll.
 Tree limbs that contact our lines will always cause some sort of interruption.
 That's why we contract to keep them trimmed.
 However, there are a lot of trees between here and our Snettisham Hydro Facility.

 Customers are encouraged to protect sensitive electrical equipment in their homes and businesses with surge suppressors, and may want to consider Uninterruptible Power Supplies (UPS) for important equipment.

 If the power goes out at your house, check to see if your neighbors have power.
 If they do, then the outage is only affecting your home and we won’t know about it until you call us.
 If your neighbors are also without power, the outage is probably large enough that we know about it already.
 In that case there is no need to call unless you have information about the specific location or cause of the outage.
 During all outages, we keep the community informed through our website and social media pages.
 This works great if you or a family member has a smartphone handy.
-For larger outages, we report updates to our local radio stations.
+Local media will also share our updates to keep the community informed.
 A battery-powered radio can keep you informed about an outage.

-Our crews respond to all outages and continue working until power is restored to all of our customers.
+Our crews respond to all outages and work continuously until power is restored to all of our customers.
 Even though outages will always be a fact-of-life with any electrical system, rest assured that we are committed -- 24/7 -- to keeping the lights on in Juneau.